 You should promote your newsletter in the days and hours leading up to the time you send a new message.
 Let people know they don’t want to miss out, and entice them with a special discount or exclusive treat if they sign up.
 Also consider including a note about your newsletter in every order you ship or sell in person.
 Let them know they’ll get early access to product announcements or a behind-the-scenes look at your process.

 Whether you’re gathering emails at a craft booth or sifting through your order history online, make sure you have people’s permission before you sign them up.
 Unwanted email is spam, no matter how good your intentions.

-Use a little bit of code provided by your newsletter service to embed a signup box on your site, blog, or link directly to a signup form on social media.
-Unless you want to get fancy, you don't need to know how to code - copy and paste will do the trick.
+If you have the option, embed a signup box on your site, blog, or link directly to a signup form on social media.
+Unless you want to get fancy, you generally don’t need to know how to code - your newsletter service should have everything you need to copy and paste to add a signup box in a snap.

 Know your audience